 Angular contact bearings are usually manufactured with a 15° to 25° contact angle.
 These contact angles are sometimes called “free static contact angles” because they have no outside factors affecting the degree of the angle.

-Static and dynamic contact angle calculations will help you estimate the changes that will happen to the contact angle when it’s installed and operating.
+Static and dynamic contact angle calculations help estimate the contact angle changes that will happen when the ball bearing is installed and operating.

 These calculations are important because if the contact angle gets too high, then there is a risk that the ball may extend past the raceway shoulder and cause premature bearing failure.

 On the flip side, if the contact angle gets too low, the balls could get pinched in the raceway causing the bearing to lock up.
-It could also run the risk of having all loading effects, including preload, get removed which causes bad ball action and premature failure.
+It could also remove the bearing preload, which could cause bad ball action and premature failure.